spikeekips/mitum-doc/ISAAC+-Sync.md

 ## Completing Catching Up

 If node does complete to catch up the latest block state, node can join the consensus.
-To do it safely, node can wait for incoming agreement of the nodes in *Active Suffrage Group*.
-Node keeps watching the active voting stage and also should be ready to store the active *proposal*.
+To do it safely, node can wait for incoming agreement of the nodes in *Acting Suffrage Group*.
+Node keeps watching the acting voting stage and also should be ready to store the acting *proposal*.
 After node verifies the *ACCEPT* agreement, node will join the network.

 The detailed process will be like this,